amannn/street-photography-viewer/article/Internationalization in Next.js 13 with React Server Components.md

 }
 ```

-With this pattern, the markup for the internationalized `option` elements is now generated on the server side and passed to the `OrderBySelect`, which handles the change event on the client side.
+With this pattern, the markup for the  `option` elements is now generated on the server side and passed to the `OrderBySelect`, which handles the change event on the client side.

 **Tip:** Since we have to wait for the updated markup to be generated on the server side when the order is changed, we may want to show the user a loading state.
 React 18 introduced [the `useTransition` hook](https://beta.reactjs.org/reference/react/useTransition)  which is integrated with Server Components.
 This allows us to disable the `select` element while waiting for a response from the server.